 Unfortunately, eating disorders in males may be missed by professionals, families and friends.
 Males seem to have the same temperament as females at risk including perfectionism, rigidity, avoidance and obsessionality associated with anorexia or attention deficit and impulsivity associated with binge eating and bulimia.
 Males are less likely to describe a sense of loss of control associated with binge eating.
 Young adult men are somewhat more likely to also struggle with binge drinking associated with Bulimia.
 Males who struggle with eating disorders may focus more on muscularity than on thinness (muscle dysmorphia).
-We offer special groups and living quarters, medical assessments and support for adult and teenage males to address their specific needs in St. Louis, Kansas City, and Columbia.
+We offer special groups and living quarters, medical assessments and support for adult and teenage males to address their specific needs in St. Louis and Kansas City.

 Males may feel ashamed to discuss their struggles with others for fear of judgment or misunderstanding.
 Males often show osteopenia or even osteoporosis or growth retardation if they have restricted during their teenage years.

 While anyone can develop an eating disorder, some men are more at risk than others.
 Men and boys who participate in certain sports like wrestling, body building, dancing, rowing, gymnastics, swimming, and running are more likely to struggle with eating disorders because those activities burn energy, but also often focus on physical appearance and body weight.
 McCallum Place has special eating disorder treatment programs for athletes that tackle the physical and emotional issues that come with sports participation